Topics

 Four red lines apply in 2026 in any serious recruiting setup.
 They're not politeness; they're legally binding and tested in audits.

 Three test questions are enough.
 One - does the tool deliver a readable reasoning per application you can correct?
-Without reasoning, the score is a black box, and black boxes are not allowed in recruiting.
+Without reasoning, the score is a black box, and black boxes are not allowed in recruiting (our guide explains how to set up KI screening correctly).
 Two - does it make auto-decisions (e.g. auto-rejection)?
 If yes: stay away.
 Three - is the data provenance documented?
 You must know whether the model is further-trained on your application data or not.

 The right answer to three: no. Models must not use application data as training material without explicit consent.
 In KI BMS, no application content is ever piped to a training pipeline; every score is computed at runtime and discarded afterwards.